 Maybe the most crowded area of Brussels, but a place you should not miss on when you have only 24 hours in Brussels since it is part of the UNESCO World Heritage List since 1998.

-As usually, in the Main Square you will find the City Hall which can be visited, but also the Maison du Roi, and many guild houses such as the house of the Beer Brewers guild which is now the Belgian Brewers Museum.
+As usual, in Main Square, you will find the City Hall which can be visited, but also the Maison du Roi, and many guild houses such as the house of the Beer Brewers guild which is now the Belgian Brewers Museum.

 If you choose to go inside one of these museums you will spend a few hours here, if not let’s say some 20 minutes for a tour and some pictures will be more than enough.